 - Check for three red reflective triangles, or 3 liquid burning flares.

-- Check for a properly charged and rated fire extinguisher.
+- Check for a properly charged and properly secured fire extinguisher.

 Note: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.